dulapahv/CodeX/README.md

 ## Development

-To run the development environment:
+To start the development server for both the frontend and backend applications:

-Start all applications in development mode:

 ```bash
 pnpm dev
 ```

-Or start individual applications:
+You can also start them individually:

 ```bash
 # Start only the client